 The Hardship Fund Panel usually meets on a weekly basis.
-Your adviser will inform you of the Panel's decision or any further actions needed from you within five working days.
-Please note this may be longer during busy periods.
+Your adviser will inform you of the Panel's decision or any further actions needed from you within three working days.

 Awards are paid via a BACS payment and take up to five working days to process.